wneuper/libisabelle/README.md

    After this is done, you are in the SBT shell.
 2. Compile the sources with `compile`.
 3. If you have used an arbitrary snapshot of the sources (e.g. via `git clone`), run `publishLocal`.
+WN: NOT FOR ISAC ...\
 4. Bootstrap an Isabelle installation using `appBootstrap/run --version 2015`, which will download and extract the latest supported Isabelle version for you.
+WN: NOT FOR ISAC .../

 On some systems, you might need to install Perl, Python, and/or some additional libraries.

 Note to proficient Isabelle users:
 `libisabelle` does not respect `ISABELLE_HOME`.
-Bootstrapping will create a new installation in your home folder (Linux: `.local/share`, Windows: `%LOCALAPPDATA%`).
+Bootstrapping will create a new installation in your home folder (Linux: `~/.local/share`, Windows: `%LOCALAPPDATA%`, OS X: `~/Library/Preferences`).

 ## Operating system support

-Using an existing Isabelle installation, `libisabelle` should work on all platforms supported by Isabelle (Mac OS X, Linux, Windows).
+`libisabelle` works on all platforms supported by Isabelle (Mac OS X, Linux, Windows).
-Bootstrapping an Isabelle installation from within `libisabelle` should work on both Windows and Linux.
-However, only Linux is tested regularly via continuous integration builds.
+It can either use an existing installation or bootstrap one (by downloading the appropriate archive from the Isabelle website).
+Bootstrapping is automatically tested on all three platforms.

+### Note on Windows support

+AppVeyor builds `libisabelle` on Windows, but only bootstraps an Isabelle installation.
+It does not run the integration tests (for now).

 ## Running the tests